 Another potential benefit of intermittent fasting is that it can help reduce any kind of inflammation that is known to cause many diseases.
-Research has shown that it keeps inflammatory levels low while fasting, however, there is more to understand how the longevity of this health benefits.
+Research has shown that you can also keep inflammatory levels low while fasting.
+However, there is more to understanding the longevity of these health benefits.

 Improve Brain Health

 From the above points, you have learned that intermittent fasting has a positive impact on your health.
-Because of this, it also positively impacts your brain and enhances many metabolic features.
+As you can see, intermittent fasting positively impacts your brain and enhances many metabolic features.
 Some studies have even shown that it protects individuals from memory loss and increases concentration.

 Cancer is one of the most dangerous diseases in the world as it is characterized by the uncontrolled growth of cells.
 These cells spread across your body system and destroy body tissue.
-Research has shown that intermittent fasting can influence the risk of cancer and reduce tumor survival, spread cancer, and help in preventing cancer.
+Research has shown that intermittent fasting can influence the risk of cancer and reduce tumor survival, and help in preventing cancer overall.